 On academic grounds, an unequal split is not recommended by the School because an even distribution across the year is designed to ensure that you are not overburdened at any one time.
 Also, those who opt for a 70-50 split will not be permitted to take 60 credits in the second semester to compensate for course units failed in the first semester (or 70 credits in the second semester where a 60-60 split has been opted for).

 We recognise that a few of you will want to make changes to your choice of optional course units, and wish to reconsider your choice once teaching has started.
 There is always a risk in changing course units after the start of the semester because you may miss crucial information and some seminars and workshops etc. may be full but we will help as much as we can to accommodate your change.

 For this reason, you will be allowed a maximum of two weeks at the beginning of each semester in which to change your choice of course units.
 The deadlines for changing are highlighted above.

 Second and final year students will be able to change course unit choices via the student system.
 If you wish to change course units, you must first check that the course unit you want to switch to is available.
 Whilst you will have been allocated a place based on your original choices, we cannot guarantee that a place will be available on an alternative course unit.
 You must also remember that changes will be subject to timetable constraints.

-First year students wishing to change an optional course unit must discuss this with their Programme Administrator within the first two weeks of teaching.
+First year students wishing to change an optional course unit must discuss this with the Curriculum and Programmes team within the first two weeks of teaching.
 This only applies to a very small number of students as most courses taken by first year students are compulsory.
-The Undergraduate Office will make this change for you as you will not be able to change this yourself within the student system.
+The Curriculum and Programmes team will make this change for you as you will not be able to change this yourself within the student system.